Acorn221/GAN-i3-365-decoder/readme.md

 ```

 ## TODO
+- [ ] Stop using window events and instead use a custom event emitter
 - [ ] Fix the glitchy Gyro data
 - [ ] Web interface needs to grab the battery data sooner
 - [ ] EsLint + prettier need to be configured here